UCL/TLOmodel/src/scripts/dev/ci-test-vm/README.md

 `vagrant provision` will use the playbook defined in the Vagrantfile.
 There is another playbook to install GHA runner, run separately.
 (There might be a better way to do this.)

-The runner requires a [github personal access token](https://github.com/settings/tokens).
+The runner requires a [GitHub personal access token](https://github.com/settings/tokens).
 Use "classic" token and select repo rights.

-Set the GitHub user and repository where you want to setup the runner (i.e. your personal TLOmodel fork) in provisioning/gha-runner.yml:
+Set the GitHub user account and repository where you want to setup the runner (i.e. your personal TLOmodel fork) in provisioning/gha-runner.yml:

 ```
 github_account: tamuri